 on a Kubernetes/OpenShift cluster.
 Using this extension, developers can develop and deploy functions in a serverless way through guided IDE workflow.

-- Users can create, run, deploy, build, invoke functions and manage repositories directly from extension intuitive UI workflow.
+- Users can create, run, deploy, build, invoke functions, and manage repositories directly from the UI.

 OpenShift and Helm Integration